 Invasion of Privacy

+Through common law, or law created over the history of court rulings rather than through statutory code, judges have developed rules to protect the private lives of individuals.
 An invasion of privacy occurs when there is an intrusion upon your reasonable expectation to be left alone.
 This article covers the four main types of invasion of privacy claims, an intentional tort primarily controlled by state laws.

 The four main types of invasion of privacy claims are: